maennchen/mix-dependency-submission/README.md

 * `token` - GitHub Token to use for the submission.
 Defaults to `${{ github.token }}`.
 * `project-path` - The path to the the project.
 Defaults to `${{ github.workspace }}`.
+* `install-deps` - Whether to install the project dependencies.
+Defaults to `false`.
+  If dependencies are not installed, the tree structure of transitive dependencies and other metadata can't be properly resolved.
+Enable this setting to get a more accurate submission.
+* `ignore` - Directories to ignore when looking for mix projects.
+No Default.

 ### Outputs